 To graduate with Honors in Philosophy a student must complete a degree in philosophy and in doing so (i) complete PHI 300 and 301 and at least one other course in history of philosophy (PHI 302, 310, 376, or 401), (ii) complete LOG 335, (iii) write an honors thesis (PHI 498 for three credits), and (iv) complete (in addition to the PHI 498 honors thesis) at least one

-three-credit 400-level course in philosophy or a concentration within philosophy.
+three-credit 400-level course in philosophy.
 Graduation requires a 3.66 GPA in the major and a 3.25 GPA overall.
 All coursework taken to fulfill requirements for Honors in Philosophy must be taken for a letter grade.
 In addition, the department requires that a C- or higher be earned for all coursework used toward the student's departmental requirements.

 PHI 498 must be completed at least one full semester prior to graduation.
 The PHI 498 course grade is decided by the thesis advisor.
 The thesis is also to be evaluated for honors by a second reader selected by the student in consultation with the advisor and approved by the director of the philosophy honors program.
 The second reader must be provided a complete draft of the thesis at least one month prior to the end of the student's graduation semester in order to permit the second reader to express any concerns and, if needed, ask for revisions.
 The final version of the thesis must be submitted to the advisor, the second reader and the director of the philosophy honors program no later than the last day of classes in the graduation semester.
 Approval of the honors thesis requires approval from both the advisor and the second reader.
 An award of Honors in Philosophy requires approval of the honors thesis.